figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_MANIFEST.md

 ## ✅ Make sure you understand the manifest

-Now, it's time for you to verify that you understand the various manifest settings.
-Answer the questions on the right to confirm your knowledge.
+Now, it's time for you to verify if you have followed the instructions carefully, click on the button **Test Manifest** to check that your manifest is well formed.